DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 Use [Property attributes](https://docs.devexpress.com/WPF/15623/controls-and-libraries/property-grid/property-attributes) to allow users to add items to a dictionary.

 In this example, the `DictionaryKey1Attribute` class creates a unique key for a new item.
-Use this example as a template and create your own attribute class that generates unique keys.
+Use this example as a template and create your own attribute class to generate unique keys.

-1. Add a `DictionaryKey1Attribute` class that inherits from the `DevExpress.Mvvm.DataAnnotations.NewItemInstanceInitializerAttribute` class.
+1. Add a `DictionaryKey1Attribute` class inherited from the `DevExpress.Mvvm.DataAnnotations.NewItemInstanceInitializerAttribute` class.
     ```csharp
     public class DictionaryKey1Attribute : NewItemInstanceInitializerAttribute {
         public DictionaryKey1Attribute() : base(typeof(Supplier)) { }